 Trade Bitcoin Trading

-Bitcoin Contracts, Leverage & Margin, Spread, Bid & Ask Price
+Bitcoin Contracts, Including Leverage, Margin, Spread, Bid, and Ask Price

 Lots & Contracts

-The Bitcoin contract is the size of the amount of Bitcoin Cryptos that are to be bought or sold in the online Bitcoin trading market by a Bitcoin Trader.
-The standard Bitcoin lot which is equal to 1 unit of bitcoin multiplied by the current price of Bitcoin is not transacted physically, but this 1 unit of Bitcoin is represented by a contract.
+The Bitcoin contract defines the standardized volume of Bitcoin Cryptocurrencies designated for purchase or sale within the online Bitcoin trading sphere by a Bitcoin Trader.
+The standard Bitcoin lot, calculated as one unit of Bitcoin multiplied by the prevailing Bitcoin price, is not physically exchanged: rather, this single unit of Bitcoin is functionally represented by this contract specification.

 Why Trade Units of Bitcoins